Location Kingston, Jamaica

 Essential Academic Qualifications:

-At minimum a first degree in Public Finance, Public Administration, Social Sciences, or a relevant field
+Degree in Fundraising, Finance, Public Administration, Social Sciences, or a relevant field

 Essential Professional Background: